-Here are some dietary treatment strategies that your doctor may recommend and that you can do on your own.
-They can help maintain good nutrition and minimize your symptoms.
+Here are some dietary strategies that can help maintain good nutrition and minimize your symptoms.

 - Eat smaller meals.
-Try consuming about six small meals a day rather than three larger ones.
+Try eating five or six small meals a day rather than three larger ones.

 - Avoid fluids with meals.
 Drink liquids only between meals.
 Avoid liquids for a half-hour before eating and a half-hour after eating.